Mastering the Art of Teaching New Dog Tricks

 1.1 Choosing the Right Training Method

 When it comes to dog training, there are various methods you can choose from.
 It's important to select a training method that aligns with your dog's personality, as well as your own preferences and values.
 One popular method is positive reinforcement, which involves rewarding your dog for desired behaviors.
 This method focuses on providing treats, praise, or playtime when your dog correctly performs a command.
-Another technique is clicker training, where a clicker is used to mark the desired behavior, followed by a reward.
+Another technique is training, where a clicker is used to mark the desired behavior, followed by a reward.
 This method helps to clearly communicate to your dog when they have done something right.
-Luring and shaping is another approach, where you use treats or toys to guide your dog into desired positions or actions.
+Luring and shaping is another approach, where you use treats or to your dog into desired positions or actions.
 Lastly, targeting involves teaching your dog to touch a specific object with their nose or paw, which can be useful in training more complex behaviors.

 1.2 Setting Clear Training Goals